crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | ------- | ------------ |
 | Bool | `true`  | \*           |

 Enable the use of coverage-guided fuzzing and corpus collection.
+We recommend keeping this enabled.

 ## `corpusDir`